Cardinals vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 18 doubles, two triples, nine home runs, 28 walks and 48 RBI (75 total hits).
+- Semien has 76 hits with 19 doubles, two triples, nine home runs, 28 walks and 50 RBI.
 He's also stolen seven bases.

-- Semien has hit safely in 24 straight games.
-In his last 10 outings he is hitting .341 with six doubles, a home run, four walks and eight RBI.
+- Semien will look for his 26th straight game with a hit in this matchup.
+During his last 10 outings he is batting .341 with seven doubles, a home run, four walks and 10 RBI.

 Semien Recent Games